Do Isometric Exercises Help Lower Your Blood Pressure?

 In one study a hand grip spring dynamo-meter was used for IHG (Isometric Handgrip) exercise training.
 A total of 30 normal healthy volunteers in the age group of 20-40 y were enrolled for the study.
-Exercise training protocol consisted of five 3-min bouts of IHG exercise at 30% of maximum voluntary contraction separated by 5 min rest periods.
-The exercise was performed 3 times/wk for 10 wk.
+The exercise training protocol consisted of five 3-min bouts of IHG exercise at 30% of maximum voluntary contraction separated by 5 min rest periods.
+The exercise was performed 3 times/wk for 10 wks.
 Subject’s blood pressure was measured before and after exercise.

 There was a significant reduction in resting blood pressure following 10 wk of exercise training.
 Both Systolic and Diastolic blood pressure reduced significantly.

 In the mid-1970s, the U.S. Air Force asked Dr. Ronald Wiley, an expert in heart and lung physiology, to find a way to keep fighter pilots from losing consciousness when flying the F-16 fighter.
 This jet could accelerate so fast that the G-forces it generated made it difficult for the pilot’s heart to pump blood to the brain, causing vision problems, trouble thinking, and blackouts.

 Get $65 FREE Extras.
 Shop Now >>

 One of Wiley’s strategies was a hand grip that pilots could squeeze to boost their blood pressure enough to maintain circulation to the brain.
 As he worked with pilots, he was struck by a contradiction ” Those who practiced with the hand grip for a few weeks lowered their resting blood pressure.